boxiangliulab/sabre/README.md

 Variants pending for phasing are given by VCF files.
 By providing VCF files using `--vcf`, you should provide the desired sample name in the VCF file with `--sample`.

-If there is no ground truth VCF files, nor there is no existing VCF file for an individual.
-In other words, you only have the bam file.
+Sometimes there are no ground truth VCF files, nor is there an existing VCF file for an individual.
+In other words, you only have the scRNA-seq bam file.
 Worry not!
-You can call variants on your own by
+You can call variants on your own using the following command.
+Note that `samtools` and `bcftools` are not optimized for single-cell data.
+Consider using `Monopogen` [link](https://github.com/KChen-lab/Monopogen), which designed for scRNA-seq data.

 ```bash
 $ samtools index <path-to-bam>
 $ bcftools mpileup -Ou -f <path-to-genome.fa> <path-to-bam> | bcftools call -mv -Ob -o tmp.bcf